Kaushal196/helloworld/README.md

 # helloworld
 This is just a test repository.
-A helloworld pythin application.
+A helloworld python application.

 **Installing :**